 A few weeks ago, we needed to travel from Kutaisi Airport.
 As we’re not big fans of marshrutkas, and the trains between Tbilisi and Kutaisi are slow, it became clear quite quickly that a coach was going to be the best option.

 And we were in luck!
 Two companies offer this service: Georgian Bus and Omnibus.
-As both appeared quite similar, I headed to Google to see which one was better.
-And I quickly found………. absolutely nothing!
+As both appeared to be quite similar, I headed to Google to see which one was better.
+And I quickly found…… absolutely nothing!
 Nada.
 Zilch.
-Two major bus companies, taken daily by hundreds of people, and there are no comparisons out there.
+Two major bus companies, taken daily by hundreds of people, and there were no comparisons out there.

 Fast forward around 15 minutes, and in my inbox were not one, but two coach tickets.
 A Georgian Bus ticket from Tbilisi to Kutaisi, and an Omnibus ticket for the opposite direction for our way back.
 The result?
 This.

 Without jumping too much ahead, this was ironically the area where the two providers differed the most.

 My first observation was that Omnibus offers a slightly better user experience by showing the actual times of their coaches, not just a list of flights that each coach serves.
 That’s handy if you don’t want to go on a specific flight, but want to head to Kutaisi’s city center, or if you’re going to take a later bus than the one “assigned” to your flight (see “Travel Times” section below for why you might want to do that).